North Street Quarter, Lewes

 Frequently asked questions

-Neighbour consultations letters have been sent to over 200 hundred properties which share a boundary with the site or are in close proximity to the site.
-Planning site notices have also been displayed across and around the site.
-Press notices have also been placed in local newspapers.
+Neighbour consultations letters were sent to over 200 hundred properties which share a boundary with the site or werein close proximity to the site.
+Planning site notices were also displayed across and around the site.
+Press notices were placed in local newspapers.
 This is in accordance with the statutory requirements.
-Following the submission of amended and additional plans and documents in mid-October 2015, further notifications will be sent to those original 200 addresses and to other people who have submitted written comments.
+Following the submission of amended and additional plans and documents in mid-October 2015, further notifications were sent to those original 200 addresses and to other people who had submitted written comments.

 Who are the SDNPA Members who sit on the planning committee?

 Were there pre-application discussions on the proposed development?